MODULAIR-UFP

 +/- 3º

-*This is the specification for the temperature measurement itself, not the safe operating temperature of the MODULAIR-UFP.
+*This is the specification for the temperature measurement itself provided by the GMX500 weather station, not the safe operating temperature of the MODULAIR-UFP.

 For more information on the operating principle of the CPC, please refer to Hering et al, 2025.